vbr-calc/vbr/docs/index.markdown

 The code is free to use and expand.
 Read more about the background of the VBR Calculator [here](/vbr/about/), or dive into using it with the [installation](/vbr/gettingstarted/installation/) and [quick start](/vbr/gettingstarted/) guides or [example usage](/vbr/examples/).

 **Citing**: Manuscript in review!
-Until published, you can use the following DOI for direct citations to the software:
+EarthArXiv preprint [here](https://doi.org/10.31223/X5C59Z).
+You can also cite the software DOI directly:

 [![DOI](https://zenodo.org/badge/225459902.svg)](https://zenodo.org/badge/latestdoi/225459902)

 The VBR Calculator has been developed with funding from the following NSF grants (PI Holtzman unless otherwise noted): EAR 1736165 (Earthscope, co-PI C. Havlin), EAR 13-15254 (Geophysics, PI J. Davis), EAR 1056332 (Geophysics- CAREER).